acrolinx/acrolinx-coding-guidance/topics/checking-features.md

 * Uses:
     + Simplest way to integrate Acrolinx.
     + Perfect for creating a proof of concept.
-    + For writers checking content at creation time.
+    + For writers to check content at creation time.
     + If the CMS can't connect to Acrolinx, the Sidebar might be your only option.
     + If the CMS is only available within your company's network.
 * Connection: